Brandon Weeden

-Brandon Kyle Weeden (born October 14, 1983) is a former American football quarterback who played in the National Football League (NFL) for seven seasons.
-After pursuing a baseball career from 2002 to 2006, Weeden enrolled at Oklahoma State to play college football.
-Selected 22nd overall by the Cleveland Browns in the 2012 NFL Draft, he was the NFL's oldest first round selection at age 28.
+Brandon Kyle Weeden (born October 14, 1983) is an American former professional football quarterback who played in the National Football League (NFL) for seven seasons.
+After pursuing a baseball career from 2002 to 2006, Weeden played college football for the Oklahoma State Cowboys, receiving first-team All-Big 12 honors in 2010.
+Selected 22nd overall by the Cleveland Browns in the 2012 NFL draft, he was the NFL's oldest first round selection at age 28.
 Weeden served as the Browns' starter during his rookie season and spent the remainder of his career as backup on the Dallas Cowboys, Houston Texans, and Tennessee Titans.

-Early years
+Early life

 Weeden was the starting quarterback at Edmond Santa Fe High School, where he led the team to the state semifinals and was named team MVP and offensive player of the year.
 He finished 2nd in the state of Oklahoma in passing yards with 2,863 and accounted for 25 touchdowns.
 He was named All-State in football and later that year was also named All-State in baseball.
 Weeden graduated from Edmond Santa Fe High School in 2002.